MJKWoolnough/dos2unix/README.md

 ```go
 func DOS2Unix(r io.ByteReader) io.Reader
 ```
-DOS2Unix wraps a reader with a reader that replaces all instances of \r\n with
+DOS2Unix wraps a byte reader with a reader that replaces all instances of \r\n with \n
-\n

 #### func  Unix2DOS

 ```go
 func Unix2DOS(r io.ByteReader) io.Reader
 ```
-Unix2DOS wraps a reader with a reader that replaces all instance of \n with \r\n
+Unix2DOS wraps a byte reader with a reader that replaces all instances of \n with \r\n